FrancisCrickInstitute/Image-Analysis-Group/Cellpose/Run_Cellpose_From_FIJI_on_OnDemand.md

 ```shell
 conda create --name cellpose-fiji python=3.11
 ```
-In this example, the environment has been named `cellpose-fiji`, but you can call it whatever you want.
+In this example, we assigned `cellpose-fiji` as the environment name (with the flag `--name`) and we requested version `3.11` for python.
 The terminal will produce output similar to the following, where `user_name` will be replaced with whatever your user name is:
 ```shell
 Retrieving notices: ...working... done
 Collecting package metadata (current_repodata.json): done